Vaidupatel/React/redme.md

 > ### Components

 - We can creatw the JSX component and re use that component just like the functions and can also pass the props
 > ### YUP
-  >
-  > -YUP is the library that work with the formik and easily handle the error for validation
+- YUP is the library that work with the formik and easily handle the error for validation

 > ### Formik